antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 # Improving Results on Russian Sentiment Datasets

-Source code and data for the article (Anton Golubev & Natalia Loukachevitch, AINL 2020)
+This repository provides a source code and data for the paper "Improving results on Russian sentiment datasets" (Anton Golubev, Natalia Loukachevitch, AINL 2020)

 ## Requirements